jsplink/stampsdk-js/README.md

 ## Goals for RC1

-The overarching goal of this project is to `provide a minimal interface` for developers to easily integrate with their SnowShoeStamps.
+The overarching goal of this project is to provide a minimal interface for developers to easily integrate with their SnowShoeStamps.

 ### oAuth2.0 support & eventual oAuth1.0a deprecation

 The current system uses oAuth1.0a.
-Another goal of this project is to `migrate away from oAuth1.0a and toward both two-legged and three-legged oAuth2.0 implementations`.
-This will mean `code` and `access_token` and `refresh_token` retrieval, and will move away from the sharing of permanent serial numbers.
-This shall make the platform more secure for everyone.
+Another goal of this project is to migrate away from oAuth1.0a and toward both two-legged and three-legged oAuth2.0 implementations.
+This will mean the exchanging of codes and access\_tokens and refresh_tokens and shall move us away from the sharing of permanent serial numbers which will in turn increase the security of this platform.

 ### Even better stamping goodness